VovaStelmashchuk/VovaStelmashchuk/README.md

 ### Previous activity
  - Android X module and Moxy 2.0.
 The library was development by russian developers, and now supporting by russian developers.
 Provide help the moxy-community organization was a my mistake.
 I am not a part of moxy community at the moment because I don't want to erase barrier between developers from Ukraine and Russion.
+ - Binaryprefs.
+I was provide small contribution into the library.
+It was a mistake too.
  - RadioT android app.
 Project is frozzen.

 <br />